 Leanne is the director of Distinct Physiotherapy, an independent musculoskeletal (MSK) service based in Hertfordshire.
 She started her career in the NHS as a physiotherapy assistant moving on to complete a physiotherapy degree and eventually an MSc in neuromusculoskeletal advanced physiotherapy.
 Leanne’s personal and professional interests are matters related to health and wellness, and equity, diversity and belonging, and she can be found publicly speaking about them in various environments.
 She is also a spokesperson for the CSP and has made several public-facing invaluable contributions to this role.

 Ishmael is a director at Vita Health Group, an independent provider of physical and mental health services.
 His clinical background is MSK, primarily within private practice and occupational health.
 Ishmael has undertaken leadership roles including as a clinical manager and operations lead and has worked away from physiotherapy as a service lead in an Improving Access to Psychological Therapy (IAPT) service.
 Ishmael’s professional interests include clinical operations, equity, diversity and belonging, and sustainability.
-Ishmael is an active member of the CSP’s Black, Asian and minority ethnic network, sits on the Charitable Trust’s Education Awards Panel and support students as a Kingston University London Beyond Barriers mentor.
+Ishmael is an active member of the CSP’s Black, Asian and minority ethnic network, and support students as a Kingston University London Beyond Barriers mentor.

 Full bio to come.